Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Smoothness of Schubert varieties and localizations of motivic Chern classes

 \begin{theorem}[Geometric Bump-Nakasuji-Naruse Conjecture] For every $u\leq w\in W$,

 if and only if the Schubert variety $Y(u)$ is smooth at the torus fixed point $e_{w}$. \end{theorem}

-This is the geometric version of Theorem~\ref{thm:refinedconj} in $p$-adic representation theory; the coefficients $m_{u,w}$ calculate the transition matrix between the `standard basis' and `Casselman's basis' for the Iwahori invariants of the principal series representation.
+The $p$-adic representation theory counterpart of this theorem will be given in Theorem~\ref{thm:refinedconj} below.
+The coefficients $m_{u,w}$ calculate the transition matrix between the `standard basis' and `Casselman's basis' for the Iwahori invariants of the principal series representation.
 The statement is a generalization of the original Bump-Nakasuji conjecture, communicated to us by H.~Naruse; see~\cite{naruse2014schubert}.
 In fact, Naruse informed us that he obtained the implication of this theorem which assumes the factorization.
 Naruse's proof of this implication, and ours, are both based on Kumar's cohomological criterion for smoothness (\cite{kumar1996nil}; see Theorem~\ref{thm:kumar}).
 Naruse's proof is based on Hecke algebra calculations, while ours uses motivic Chern classes.

-After harmonizing conventions between this note and~\cite{BN11,bump2017casselman}, and passing to the `geometric' version, the original conjecture states the following (see \cite[Conjecture~1.2]{BN11} and \cite[p.~3]{bump2017casselman}):
+After harmonizing conventions between this paper and~\cite{BN11,bump2017casselman}, and passing to the `geometric' version, the original conjecture states the following (see \cite[Conjecture~1.2]{BN11} and \cite[p.~3]{bump2017casselman}):

-\begin{corol} Let $G$ be a complex, simply laced, reductive, {linear algebraic} group.
+\begin{corol} Let $G$ be a complex, simply laced, reductive, linear algebraic group.
 Then the coefficient $m_{u,v}$ satisfies the factorization in \eqref{equ:geommwz} if and only if

 where $P_{w_0 w^{-1}, w_0 u^{-1}}$ denotes the Kazhdan-Lusztig polynomial. \end{corol}

 We first prove this statement, assuming Theorem~\ref{thm:geomrefinedconj}.